hay/trackings/README.md

 # trackings
-> Tracking snippets for Google Analytics and Piwik / Matamo
+> Tracking snippets for Google Analytics and Piwik / Matomo

-Instead of adding the Google Analytics and Matamo / Piwik snippets to all your html pages, you can just use this library to include them in your Javascript code.
+Instead of adding the Google Analytics and Matomo / Piwik snippets to all your html pages, you can just use this library to include them in your Javascript code.

 ## Install
 Using `npm`: